The Dyfi Biosphere

 Stand up paddleboards are a great way to explore the estuary, which is particularly tranquil at low tide - ideal for seeing birdlife up close.
 Several local companies offer guided trips.
 The beaches at Aberystwyth and Borth are long stretches of sand, ideal for a swim or surf.
 Look out for seabirds and if you're lucky dolphins and seals further off-shore.
 Aberdyfi beach is also wide and sandy, but it's only recommended for sailing and kayaking as the currents here around the estuary mouth are too strong for safe swimming.

-Jump on bike
+Jump on a bike

 You probably won't see that much wildlife if you're going at speed, but the biosphere is home to world class mountain biking trails.
 Mach 1 is an ideal starter - 21km of relatively easy biking with a nice mix of open moorland and forest descents.
 More confident riders will enjoy Cli-Machx which features one of the longest descents in Wales.